A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

+Ye \textit{et al.} \cite{ye2024pmambamarryingperonamalik} devised \textbf{P-Mamba}, a novel deep learning model to address pediatric echocardiographic left ventricular segmentation.
+It tackles two key issues: computational efficiency and noise interference.
+The model employs a dual-branch architecture.
+ViM encoder branch focuses on efficiency by capturing global dependencies in the image.
+DWT-based PMD encoder branch, leveraging a technique originally used for image de-noising (DWT-based PMD) block, specifically targets noise suppression while preserving local features crucial for segmentation.
+This branch utilizes an anisotropic diffusion equation to achieve this balance.
+Finally, decoders within the model (SegHead and FCNHead) upsample features from both branches to generate segmentation masks.
 Fu \textit{et al.} \cite{fu2024mddose} introduced \textbf{MD-Dose} for predicting radiation therapy dose distributions using a Mamba-based diffusion model.
 MD-Dose applies Mamba within diffusion model for both denoising and encoding tasks.
 The forward process of MD-Dose involves adding Gaussian noise to dose distribution maps, while the reverse process uses a noise predictor to reconstruct the original maps from noise.
 Mamba encoder in MD-Dose is used to extract structural information from CT images and then integrating it with noise prediction to enhance the localization of dose regions in Planning Target Volume (PTV) and Organs At Risk (OAR).
-The experiments conducted on a dataset of 300 thoracic tumor patients demonstrate that MD-Dose outperforms existing models in both accuracy and inference speed.
-The efficiency of architecture highlights its reduced parameter count and faster inference time compared to other methods which makes it a significant advancement in automated radiotherapy planning.